microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/drive-get.md

 ### Error response codes

-If the drive doesn't exist and can't be provisioned automatically, (when using delegated authentication) an `HTTP 404` response is returned.
+If the drive doesn't exist and can't be provisioned automatically (when using delegated authentication) an `HTTP 404` response is returned.

 ## Examples